Rape paralysis

 In human sexuality, paralysis, also known as rape paralysis, involuntary paralysis, fright (or faint), or tonic immobility, is a natural bodily survival reaction which can be automatically activated by the brain of a person who feels threatened by sexual violence.
 During this paralysis, one cannot move and cannot say anything, until one feels safe enough again.
-This survival reaction is a reflex; it automatically occurs without one's conscious choice, and one cannot stop it happening.
+This survival reaction is a reflex; it automatically occurs without one's conscious choice, and one cannot stop it from happening.
 Paralysis is a survival reaction which the brain applies to the body whenever all other options to avoid sexual violence (prevent, freeze (hypervigilance), flight, fight, compromise) have been exhausted.

 In modern science, increasingly more is understood about when, how, and why paralysis occurs.
 However, public awareness about paralysis is still limited, which has negative consequences for the prevention, punishment and processing of sexual violence.
 Paralysis is sometimes also called freezing, although scholars prefer avoiding this word usage to prevent confusion with the 'freeze' (hypervigilance) response that usually precedes it (see below).

 Scientific explanations

 In the scientific and scholarly literature, distinctions are made between several survival reactions which humans (and sometimes non-human animals) either consciously or unconsciously employ in order to survive when confronted with a potentially life-threatening situation.
-In English literature, terms starting with the letter F are commonly used (V in Dutch literature):
+Terms used include: